Friends of the Earth, April 27, 2018

 See wehat food retailers are or are not doing in the download Swarming the Aisles II: Rating top retailers on pesticide reduction and organic food to protect pollinators at Friends of the Earth

-See also Chesco Environment Calendar here.
+If you can’t see the calendar above, click here.
+See also the Chesco Environment Calendar here.

 The triply sponsored picnic was well attended with about 75 people in all, and weather improved for us during the day.
 A good time for community sharing by people concerned about environment and human wellness.
 Here are some representative photos of the event.